Victims of crime

 The main facts and figures show that:

-in 2015/16, a higher proportion of the Mixed, Asian and Black adult populations were victims of crime than the White adult population
+in 2015/16, a higher percentage of people from the Mixed, Asian and Black ethnic groups were victims of crime compared with White people

 Things you need to know

-These figures are based on the Crime Survey for England and Wales (CSEW).
+These figures are based on the annual Crime Survey for England and Wales (CSEW).

 Since October 2015, the survey has included fraud and computer misuse.
 However, as data from before this point is not available, the statistics and commentary presented here exclude fraud and computer misuse offences.